mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 ## Reproducing our plots

 The current benchmark workflow is under `paper_v2_configs/`.
-Before running it, complete the [requirements and data setup](INFO.md#requirements).
+Before running it, complete the [requirements and data setup](INFO.md#requirements) to access the input data.
 The workflow assumes that the reference AIMD trajectories are available under [`paper_v2_configs/data/ref-trajs/`](paper_v2_configs/data/ref-trajs/), with a `traj.extxyz` file for each system and the shared `md_metadata.json` file.
-The MD runners generate the model trajectories and timing data, while the subsequent energy/force, pressure, RDF, and VDOS stages generate the CSV files consumed by the plotting scripts.
+The MD runners generate the model trajectories and timing data, while the subsequent energy/force, pressure, RDF, and VDOS stages generate the CSV files used by the plotting scripts.
 See the [V2 MD instructions](INFO.md#running-v2-torchsim-md) and [analysis-pipeline guide](INFO.md#analysis-pipeline) for the expected file layout and the available command-line options.